Introduction to HTQs

 After your HTQ

-After completing a HTQ, you could start work straight away or continue studying in higher education.
+After completing an HTQ, you could start work straight away or continue studying in higher education.